 The ocular counter roll test is a clinical test to assess otolith function, which takes advantage of a torsional eye tracking algorithm.
 The test is done with video recording, so it is referred to as a video Ocular Counter Roll (vOCR) test.
 When the head is tilted, the eyes react with a torsional counter roll.
 This is a called an ocular counter roll (OCR), which is initiated by the vestibulo-ocular reflex (VOR).

 To perform the test, you should first calibrate the Torsion eye tracker.
 This allows the algorithm to identify the iris and track the movements of the eyeball.

 First, select the Ocular Counter Roll protocol from the test menu.

 Then select the calibration option.

-Next, calibrate the eyes to the TV monitor.
-Instruct the patient to look at each of the five dots.
+Next, calibrate the eyes to the TV monitor (if this has not been already completed for other oculomotor tests).
+Instruct the patient to sequentially look at each of the five dots.
 The test will automatically stop when the calibration is completed.

-Figure 6 – (a) Ocular Counter Roll test being performed and (b) Graphical display of test results
+Figure 8 – Graphical display of ocular counter roll test results

 For further assistance, if needed, please refer to the Instructions for Use and Additional Information manuals.